The High Velocity Innovation Challenge: Choosing Which Inventions to Pursue.

 Final Thoughts

-For those of us who generate ideas faster than we can act on them, the challenge is deciding what to pursue and what to let go.
-It’s not an easy decision, but with the right mindset and strategies, it’s possible to thrive as a high-speed inventor.
+If you come up with ideas faster than you can use them, the hard part is choosing which ones to follow and which to let go.
+It’s not easy, but with the right approach, you can succeed as a high-speed inventor.